aridlehoover/manager-README/README.md

 I love learning.
 And, as hard as it is sometimes, I find personal growth to be extremely rewarding.
 I sincerely hope we share this gene.

 ### One on Ones
 We will have weekly one-on-one meetings.
 This will be a private, safe space where we can reflect and plan.
 I will often have things to discuss.
 But, this is your meeting.
 I defer to your agenda.
 In fact, I recommend that you jot down some notes before the meeting.
-Slack them to me ahead of time, if you want.
+Send them to me ahead of time, if you want.
 I’ll do my best to prepare beforehand.

 ### Giving Me Feedback